mightyjens/mightyjens.github.io/content/posts/2024/hass-homekit-bridge.md

     appendFilePath: true
 ---

-That's a short one for Unifi (Network > 8.1.113) users struggling with the connection between the *Home Assistant Bridge* and *Apple Homekit*.
+That's a short one for Unifi (I'm on Network version 8.1.113) users struggling with the connection between the *Home Assistant Bridge* and *Apple Homekit*.
 In my installation, the connection attempt constantly ran into a timeout.

 First of all make sure the port of the HASS Bridge is enabled in your firewall rules.
 In my case it's port **21064**, which should be the default one.